COMP SCI 1104 - Grand Challenges in Computer Science

 General Course Information

-Course Code COMP SCI 1104 Course Grand Challenges in Computer Science Coordinating Unit School of Computer Science Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 5 hours per week Available for Study Abroad and Exchange N Assumed Knowledge COMP SCI 1101, ENG 1002 or ENG 1003 Restrictions Available to B.Comp Sc (Advanced) students only, or by permission of the Head of School.
+Course Code COMP SCI 1104 Course Grand Challenges in Computer Science Coordinating Unit Computer Science Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 5 hours per week Available for Study Abroad and Exchange N Assumed Knowledge COMP SCI 1101, ENG 1002 or ENG 1003 Restrictions Available to B.Comp Sc (Advanced) students only, or by permission of the Head of School.
 Non-B.Comp Sc (Advanced) students must achieve a GPA of at least 6 in Computer Science courses before being considered for entry.
 Course Description Introduction to key research areas in Computer Science and the "Grand Challenges".
 Topics include AI, Algorithms, Distributed Systems, Networking, Data Mining and Hardware; scholarship and writing in the discipline, critical analysis and thinking skills.

 Course Coordinator: Professor Gustavo Carneiro

 The full timetable of all activities for this course can be accessed from Course Planner.

 The course timetable takes place over Semester 2, 2017,

 See the class planner for this course for details.